Downunder Hostel fire: Investigation and legal

 Initial reports from a police spokesperson during the investigation strongly hinted the fire was arson and not accidental, stating "It is possible someone dropped a cigarette or something may have been dropped in the lounge.
 But we can't discount some drunk has come back to the hostel and lit it up for fun."

-Gregory Alan Brown, who had a history of mental illness and drug and alcohol abuse, confessed to setting this fire and some 500 more.
+Gregory Allan Brown, who had a history of mental illness and drug and alcohol abuse, confessed to setting this fire and some 500 more.
 He was sentenced to 18 years for manslaughter.
 He was convicted, despite his alleged unreliable confession and a suggestion that he was in Melbourne at the time.
 The court found diminished responsibility, sentencing him for manslaughter instead of murder.
 Alleged to have boasted to another prisoner "I love hearing people scream and watching them die," he was released in 2009 after serving his full sentence, refusing to apply for parole.